Please note: This post contains affiliate links.

 This spectacular horse-shoe shaped waterfall is a sight to behold.
 It derives its name from an event in 1000 AD where heathen statues were thrown into the waterfall, signifying the conversion from heathendom to Christianity.

-TIP: Given the water volume at this site, .5 to 2 seconds was the optimal exposure to capture the detail.
+TIP: Given the water volume at this site, .5 to 2 seconds is the optimal exposure to capture the water detail without blowing out the highlights.

-Laying eyes on this Iceland jewel for the first time was incredible.
-It was the trip’s greatest sight and most spectacular surprise.
+Laying eyes on this Iceland jewel for the first time is incredible.
+In my opinion, it’s Iceland’s greatest sight and most spectacular surprise.

 As our van and trailer were careening along gravel roads, we kept imploring Colby to stop so we could photograph the sky’s amazing colors.
 Telling us to trust him, he promised we’d get to the perfect spot to photograph this crazy light.